sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 ## Prerequisites

-Horizon is a dependent upon a rover-core server.
-Horizon needs access to both the SQL database and the HTTP API that is published by rover-core.
+Orbit is a dependent upon a rover-core server.
+Orbit needs access to both the SQL database and the HTTP API that is published by rover-core.
 See [the administration guide](https://www.stellar.org/developers/rover-core/learn/admin.html
 ) to learn how to set up and administer a rover-core server.
 Secondly, orbit is dependent upon a postgresql server, which it uses to store processed core data for ease of use.
-Horizon requires postgres version >= 9.3.
+Orbit requires postgres version >= 9.3.

 In addition to the two required prerequisites above, you may optionally install a redis server to be used for rate limiting requests.